- YugabyteDB - 2.4

-In versions of YugawareDB Anywhere prior to 2.8.1, during rolling restart, the database software on each node is shut down without taking any action to drain incoming requests from the remote procedure call (RPC) queue on the node.
-When a node hosting tablet leaders is restarted, any pending RPCs are discarded and must be retried, leading to an increase in query latency.
+In versions of YugabyteDB Anywhere prior to 2.8.1, rolling restarts force the database software to shut down on each node in sequence.
+This happens without any action to drain incoming requests from the remote procedure call (RPC) queue on these nodes.
+As a result, when nodes hosting tablet leaders are restarted, pending RPCs are discarded and must be retried, leading to an increase in query latency.

 IMPORTANT: Systems using custom (CA-signed) TLS certificates and running YugabyteDB Anywhere versions 2.12.2 through 2.12.9 should be upgraded to version 2.12.10 or newer to address bug PLAT‑4658 prior to enabling this feature.

-1. Upgrade YugawareDB Anywhere to version 2.8.1 or newer.
+1. Upgrade YugabyteDB Anywhere to version 2.8.1 or newer.
 This feature is supported with database versions 2.4 and newer.

-2. Use the YugawareDB Anywhere REST API to set the runtime configuration setting
+Use the YugabyteDB Anywhere REST API to set the runtime configuration setting

 true to enable tablet leader blacklisting during rolling restarts.

-For example, the command below will enable tablet leader blacklisting for all Universes associated with the corresponding YugawareDB Anywhere instance (replace <platform_address> with the hostname or IP address of the YugawareDB Anywhere instance, <cuuid> with the Customer ID value from the User Profile section of the YugawareDB Anywhere user interface, and <auth_token> with a suitable REST API auth token):
+For example, the command below will enable tablet leader blacklisting for all Universes associated with the corresponding YugabyteDB Anywhere instance (replace <platform_address> with the hostname or IP address of the YugabyteDB Anywhere instance, <cuuid> with the Customer ID value from the User Profile section of the YugabyteDB Anywhere user interface, and <auth_token> with a suitable REST API auth token):

 curl --request PUT \ --url https://<platform_address>/api/v1/customers/<cuuid>/runtime_config/00000000-0000-0000-0000-000000000000/key/yb.upgrade.blacklist_leaders \ --header 'Content-Type: text/plain' \ --header 'X-AUTH-YW-API-TOKEN: <auth_token>' \ --data true